 - 1. The students are subjected to submit all the plates before the next exercise begins - 2.
 Construction techniques will be supported by site visits off the studio hours - 3.
-The students will be making miniature models after a construction technique is learnt - 4.
+The students will be making miniature models after learning construction technique. - 4.
 The class work and home assignments should include appropriate site visits by the students. - 5.
 Student will maintain field observations / record books for relative consideration of construction detailing with materials and its learning through market survey